ruzo-ruzo/bevy_novelgame_dialog/README.md

 - Automatically switches to a lower priority font if glyphs are missing, by specifying multiple fonts.
 - Branching based on choices is supported.
 - Includes sample UI.
-- Animation of each character
+- Animation of each typed character.

 ## Unsupported features
 - Ligatures